10 Ways to Filter DataFrame in R

 Import Data

 We will use the dataset containing details of flights departing from NYC in 2013.
 This dataset has 336,776 rows and 17 columns.
-To import dataset, we are using the read.csv( ) function.
+To import dataset, we can use the read.csv( ) function.

 df <- read.csv("https://raw.githubusercontent.com/JackyP/testing/master/datasets/nycflights.csv", header = TRUE)